ovh/docs/pages/web/web-paas/development-cli/guide.en-us.md

 ## CLI features

-Additional settings to control the operation of the Web PaaS CLI can be managed in the configuration file (`.platform/local/project.yaml`) or environment variables.
+Additional settings to control the operation of the $partner_full CLI can be managed in the configuration file (`.platform/local/project.yaml`) or environment variables.
 See the [`README` for the CLI for details](https://github.com/ovh/webpaas-cli/blob/master/README.md#usage).

 ## Auto-selecting your project